AudiusProject/audius-k8s-manifests/README.md

 `https://<your-service-url>/health_check`

-For a creator node, one of the fields you should see is spID.
+For a Creator Node, one of the fields you should see is spID.
 If you see an spID > 0, your service is up and healthy.

-For a discovery provider, if your blockDiff = 0, your service is up and healthy.
+For a Discovery Provider, if your blockDiff = 0, your service is up and healthy.

 After you've verified a healthy response, you can register via the dashboard on https://dashboard.audius.co